Designing Moral Games: A Manifesto for Ethical Imagination (2024-present)

 I didn’t come to art and game design to entertain.

 I came to it because watching how decisions that shape our lives—by algorithms, governments, corporations, politicians, institutions, parents, teachers, colleagues, neighbors, artists, and yes, game designers—have often been devastating.
 At the time of this writing, federal agents patrol cities like Los Angeles, Washington D.C., Boston, Portland, and Chicago (NPR, 2025).
 Will the protesters be successful?
 What city is next?
-The behavior of ICE agents mirrors the Brown Shirts (Siemens, 2017) and I fear for what we will leave to our children and grandchildren.
+The behavior of the ICE agents mirrors the Brown Shirts (Siemens, 2017) and I fear for what we will leave to our children and grandchildren.

 I make art.
 I make games.
 I notice details.
 I have a firm, abiding belief that play is the antidote.
 These are the gifts that I can use to move the needle.
 Play is our process of learning how to be together, work together, decide things together, and survive together (Brown, 2009).
 It is an approach to administer the antidote.
 It’s how we practice being human.
-The people of Portland (Lozano, 2025) and Ronald Rael (Rael, 2017, 2021) both agree with me.
+The people of Portland (Lozano, 2025) and Ronald Rael (Rael, 2021) (Rael, 2017) both agree with me.
 At least their actions using play as a form of resistance speak to this idea.